 We rely on information systems to obtain, process, analyze, and manage data, as well as to facilitate the manufacture and distribution of inventory to and from our facilities.
 We receive, process, and ship orders, manage the billing of and collections from our customers, and manage the accounting for and payment to our vendors.
+We also manage our production processes with certain industrial control systems.
 We have a formal process in place for both incident response and cybersecurity continuous improvement that includes a cross-functional Cybersecurity Oversight Committee.
-Members of the Cybersecurity Oversight Committee update the Board quarterly on cyber activity, with procedures in place for interim reporting if necessary.
+Members of the Cybersecurity Oversight Committee update the Board quarterly on cybersecurity activity, with procedures in place for interim reporting if necessary.

 Although we have not experienced any material cybersecurity incidents, we have enhanced our cybersecurity protection efforts over the last few years.
 We use a third party to periodically benchmark our information security program against the National Institute of Standards and Technology's Cybersecurity Framework.
 We provide quarterly cybersecurity training for employees with access to our email and data systems, and we have purchased broad form cyber insurance coverage.
-However, because of risk due to the COVID-19 pandemic regarding increased remote access, remote work conditions, and associated strain on employees, technology failures or cybersecurity breaches could still create system disruptions or unauthorized disclosure of confidential information.
-We cannot be certain that the attacker's capabilities will not compromise our technology protecting information systems.
+Although we believe that our cybersecurity protection systems are adequate, cybersecurity risk has increased due to the COVID-19 pandemic regarding increased remote access, remote work conditions, and associated strain on employees.
+As such, technology failures or cybersecurity breaches could still create system disruptions or unauthorized disclosure of confidential information.
+We cannot be certain that the attacker's capabilities will not compromise our technology protecting information systems, including those resulting from ransomware attached to our industrial control systems.
 If these systems are interrupted or damaged by any incident or fail for any extended period of time, then our results of operations could be adversely affected.
 We may incur remediation costs, increased cybersecurity protection costs, lost revenues resulting from unauthorized use of proprietary information, litigation and legal costs, increased insurance premiums, reputational damage, damage to our competitiveness, and negative impact on stock price and long-term shareholder value.